nicolepanek/ThermoDrift/README.md

 <code>conda env create -f environment.yml</code>

-All CNN code is written in pytorch
+Code for model and functions is written with support from PyTorch, BIO, Numpy, Scipy, Pandas, Dash, and more...